kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 As soon as the ``idx`` vector of cluster classification is known for the data set, the result of clustering can be visualized using the ``plot_2d_clustering`` function.

-We plot the result of the K-Means clustering in 2D:
+We plot the result of K-Means clustering on the 2D data set:

 .. code:: python